 Have you ever felt like no matter what you do, you can’t reach the next level in your practice and performance?
-Maybe your practice routine is dialed in, but... you're just not advancing the way you want.
+Maybe your practice routine is dialed in, but... you're feeling like your artistry is lacking.
 Or, maybe your performance feels stuck and tense.
 You may feel like you’re leaving so much of your expression backstage.
 All of these scenarios are so frustrating.

-And if you’ve felt any of this, you’re definitely not alone… we see so many musicians face these challenges, and we have absolutely faced them ourselves!
-Naturally, all of us want tangible solutions: do more of this exercise, practice this many hours, take a few lessons with X teacher.
+If you’ve felt any of this, you’re definitely not alone… we see so many musicians face these challenges, and we have faced them ourselves!
+Naturally, we all want tangible solutions: do more of this exercise, practice this many hours, take a few lessons with X teacher.

 Here's the truth: the way you take your playing to the next level is by adapting a holistic approach that allows you to bring your whole self to your musicianship.
 And at the very foundation of you lies your body & breath, which are both central to your music making.

 Your body vibrates to help you create sound, your breath leads the way, and both your body and breath work together to bring your creative ideas to life.

 We designed this challenge to help you develop a body and breath that is open and free, allowing you to remain healthy, play with more ease and expand your expressive potential.